Looking for a way to add Google Analytics to WordPress without a plugin?

 3. You Miss Powerful Analytics Features

-Adding Google Analytics without a plugin means you’ll miss powerful features like media tracking, custom dimensions, file download tracking, affiliate tracking, form conversions, and outbound link clicks.
+Adding Google Analytics without a plugin means you’ll miss powerful features like media tracking, custom dimensions, file download tracking, affiliate tracking, form conversions, outbound link clicks, and more.

-Plus, if you have an online store or sell a product on your site, you’ll also miss out on eCommerce tracking, meaning you won’t get to track your revenue or which products customers buy the most.
+Plus, if you have an online store or sell a product on your site, you’ll also miss out on eCommerce tracking (unless you go through a complicated setup via Google Tag Manager), meaning you won’t get to track your revenue or which products customers buy the most.

 So, what’s the best way to add Google Analytics to your WordPress site?